opentripplanner/OpenTripPlanner/docs/Developers-Guide.md

 manually is more tedious, but keeps eyes on each step and is less prone to failure.
 Releases are performed off the master branch, and are tagged with git annotated tags.

+OpenTripPlanner is currently configured such that builds including releases upload JAR files to GitHub Packages.
+This is not the most convenient place for end users to find and download the files.
-OpenTripPlanner is released as Maven artifacts to Maven Central.
-These include compiled and source code JARs as well as a "shaded" JAR containing all dependencies, allowing stand-alone usage.
-This release process is handled by the Sonatype Nexus Staging plugin, configured in the OpenTripPlanner POM.
+Therefore we also attach a stand-alone "shaded" JAR to the GitHub tag/release page, and have historically also uploaded Maven artifacts to Maven Central including compiled and source code JARs as well as the "shaded" JAR containing all dependencies, allowing stand-alone usage.
+This release process is handled by the Sonatype Nexus Staging plugin, which is no longer configured in the OpenTripPlanner POM.
+This step currently requires making a few significant manual modifications to the POM.

-We no longer trigger deployment of artifacts to Maven Central or deployment of documentation to AWS automatically in build scripts.
+We no longer trigger deployment of artifacts to Maven Central or deployment of REST API documentation to AWS automatically in our build scripts (GitHub Actions).
 These steps are prone to failure and require  storing a lot of infrequently used secret information in the repo and environment variables on GitHub.
 Our releases are currently not very frequent so we just carry out these steps manually by following the checklist.

 * Check that your local copy of the dev branch is up to date with no uncommitted changes
     * `git status`
     * `git checkout dev-2.x`
     * `git clean -df`
     * `git pull`
-* Verify that all dependencies in the POM are non-SNAPSHOT versions
+* Verify that all dependencies in the POM are non-SNAPSHOT versions (e.g. with `grep`)
 * Update `docs/Changelog.md`
     * Lines should have been added or updated as each pull request was merged
     * If you suspect any changes are not reflected in the Changelog, review the commit log and add any missing items